-SECTION 5: GLOSSARY
+Section 5: Glossary

-- \rightarrow : Activated abilities always use arrows.
+- →: Activated abilities always use arrows.
 Battle cards often use arrows.
-The cost is before the \rightarrow .
-The effect is after the \rightarrow . - (): "Tap this unit."
+The cost is before the →.
+The effect is after the →. - ⊗: "Tap this unit."
 This symbol appears in costs of activated abilities.
-You can't pay a cost that includes if the unit is already tapped. - ability: Text in a unit's text box that does stuff in the game.
+You can't pay a cost that includes ⊗ if the unit is already tapped. - ability: Text in a unit's text box that does stuff in the game.
 Abilities can be activated, static, or triggered. - Accuracy X: A keyword ability, written as "Accuracy X," that means "Add +X to each of this unit's attack dice."
 The Accuracy ability makes hitting more likely when your unit attacks.
-A bonus from Accuracy can't give you a Critical Hit. - activated ability: An ability of a unit you play by paying its cost.
+A bonus from Accuracy can't give you a critical Hit. - activated ability: An ability of a unit you play by paying its cost.
 You can't play an activated ability unless the unit it's on is in an arena or the ability prevents damage.
 Every activated ability has the → symbol in its text.
 The cost is before the →.
 The effect is after the →.
-You can play activated abilities and Battle cards.
-You can play activated abilities and Battle cards.
-You can play activated abilities and Battle cards.
+You can play activated abilities only when it's your turn to play in a chance to play activated abilities and Battle cards.
 You can play it only once each time it's applicable (once each turn, once each attack, and so on).
 Note that Battle cards can also use the → symbol.
-This splits up the cost and effect; it doesn't make them activated abilities.
+This splits up the cost and effect; it doesn't make them activated abilities. - arena: One of the 3 sections where battles take place: Space arena, Ground arena, and Character arena.
+Each of your units can attack only your opponent's units in the same arena. - Armor: A keyword ability that means "This unit is hit only on a 5 or more."

-- arena: One of the three sections where battles take place: Space arena, Ground arena, and Character arena.
-Each of your units can attack only your opponent's units in the same arena. - attack: The time between choosing the defending unit and putting damage counters on that unit.
+Armor makes a unit more difficult to hit.
+Accuracy and Armor interact naturally.
+A unit with Accuracy 1 attacking a unit with Armor hits on 4's, 5's, and 6's. - attack: The time between choosing the defending unit and putting damage counters on that unit.
 In an attack, the attacking unit does damage to the defending unit but the defending unit does no damage to the attacking unit.